nico/llvm-project-20170507/README.md

   `gn/sync_source_lists_from_cmake.py` to keep the in sync after pulling

 Missing:
-- hook up check-llvm
 - monorepro "projects to build" selection mechanism
-- actual compiler flags (dead code stripping etc)
+- actual compiler flags (dead code stripping, warnings, etc)
 - optimized tablegen in debug builds (having an `add_tablegen` template might make sense now that there's llvm-tblgen and clang-tblgen)
 - describe how to get or build a gn binary